rktjmp/smtp-pigeon/README.md

 - **Message Content**

   `smtp-pigeon` performs no message screening.
-If it receives something Go's JSON marshaller and HTTP client will accept without error, it will send it along.
-This could potentially have effects at the endpoint if large files are attached.
+Whatever is sent in the mail will be passed along.
+This could include large amounts of encoded data if a service attaches a file for example.
+This may have repercussions downstream at the endpoint.

 - **Delivery Guarantee**